reinhart1010/nix/docs/en/common/aws-ec2.md

 ---
 # aws ec2

-CLI for AWS EC2.
+Manage AWS EC2 instances and volumes.
-Provides secure and resizable computing capacity in the AWS cloud to enable faster development and deployment of applications.
+AWS EC2 provides secure and resizable computing capacity in the AWS cloud for faster development and deployment of applications.
 More information: <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/index.html>.

 - Display information about a specific instance: